STUDY JAPANESE ONLINE WITH NATIVES HERE

 Because it's a book and not an application, you don't have backup, you don't have automation in the calculations and you also don't have all the practicality of a smartphone application.
 There are even versions of Kakebo for cell phones, but they are in other languages and usually have just the name.

 Users and advocates of kakebo say the manual method makes you more aware of how and where to spend your money.
-Not to mention the manual method forces you to think about your goals, thus making savings more effective.
+Not to mention that the manual method forces you to think about your goals, making saving more effective.

 Kakebo - Japanese method for saving money

-Although there are applications, I myself have stopped writing things down in the cell to write down in a notebook.
-I understand very well that sometimes manual things can be more effective than automatic things, depending on the person's discipline.
+Despite there being apps, I myself have stopped noting things on my cell phone to write them down in a notebook.
+I understand very well that sometimes manual things can be more effective than automatic ones, depending on the person's discipline.

 Who is it for?
 How to use Kakebo?